fx310ferreira/SD_proj/googol1/readme.md

  - [x] Search urls
  - [ ] Wierd things happen when we close programs ask the teacher
  - [ ] Wierd thing happening with / in the end of the url se what is happening
+ - [ ] Add feedback to the barrel when it fails to connect